vtex-apps/io-documentation/docs/en/Recipes/development/using-the-assets-builder.md

 If you created subfolders inside the `assets` folder, remember to include the folder hierarchy in the asset path, such as:  `assets/events/vtex-day.jpg`.
 </div>

-Done!
-The Assets Builder is configured and ready to be used by the Platform.

 A few things to consider: